Be part of an exciting, dynamic and diverse student body

 |ROUND 1||14 March 2018||20 April 2018||25 May 2018|

 |ROUND 2||02 May 2018||08 June 2018||13 July 2018|

 |ROUND 3||20 June 2018||27 July 2018||07 September 2018|

 |ROUND 4||01 August 2018||31 August 2018||28 September 2018|

 Please note the following:

 - We have added a fourth round of admissions to allow us to better manage the influx of incoming applications and to provide additional flexibility to our applicants.

 - If you choose to delay submission of your application until the following round of the same intake, your application form details will be saved automatically.
-Note that access to your form will be temporarily disabled from 00:00am (Central European Time) on the day of the deadline, as the system will shut down for about four days.
+Note that access to your form will be temporarily disabled at 23:59pm (Central European Time) on the day of the deadline, as the system will shut down for about four days.
 Access to your form will resume once the temporary shut down period ends, so you can continue editing it.